metaversnova/AstraLink-Professional/README.md

-- Grabs Crypto wallets such as Metamask, Atomic, Exodus, Binance, Coinbase, Trust and Phantom
+- Grabs Local Crypto wallets such as Metamask, Atomic, Exodus, Binance, Coinbase, Trust and Phantom